CRR7735/Dynamic-Gov-Project-Framework/Introduction.md

 Using a standard approach to start, plan, communicate and implement initiatives will create an environment where staff at all levels focus on the Agency’s most important initiatives, achieve what they commit to doing, manage agency resources to complete initiatives with minimum confusion, and consistently deliver value to executives, staff, and stakeholders time-after-time.

 To develop and realize a consistent philosophy for completing work, the following mind-set should guide framework users:
 * Relate projects to the mission and strategic purpose of the agency.
 * Focus on early delivery of usable benefit to the business.
 * Allow solutions to be developed as a deeper understanding of the solution evolves.
-* Deliver, “fit-for-purpose” solutions with the agreed upon priorities, within the agreed upon timeframes.
+* Deliver, “fit-for-purpose” solutions with the agreed upon priorities, within the agreed upon time-frames.
 * Effectively run projects within their division with a definite framework.

 The philosophy is focused on four critical areas that give the project operational value: